Paul Hardcastle has just re-released ’19’ on its 30th anniversary,…

 Living it up

-As the world fights with itself and nightclubs die in a diktat of social distancing, it’s sad but crucial to remember it wasn’t always this way.
+As the world fights with itself and nightclubs wither in a relentless diktat of licensing laws, gentrification and jab tests, it’s sad, but crucial to remember it wasn’t always this way.

-Hugs, drugs and heaving dancefloors aren’t on the current menu, but hopefully they’ll be back.
+Hugs, drugs and heaving dancefloors aren’t quite what they were, but hopefully they’ll be back.
 Until then, let’s look after ourselves, remember the good times, and live with love and hope for brighter days.

 As Rock Da House says, ‘No time to pout, let’s turn it out.
 Just let the record spin’